 Hours: Monday to Thursday: 1:00 pm to 11:00 pm; Friday, Saturday, Sunday and Holidays: 1:00 pm to midnight.

-Bolera Suramericana is the smallest bowling alley in Medellín with 16 lanes.
-It is owned by the city of Medellín and is part of the Instituto de Deportes y Recreación de Medellín (INDER).
+Bolera Suramericana is the smallest bowling alley in Medellín with 16 lanes and not much more.
+It’s owned by the city of Medellín and is part of the Instituto de Deportes y Recreación de Medellín (INDER).
 In addition, it is located in Belén and is part of the Andrés Escobar Saldarriaga sports complex.

 Bolera Suramericana has a small cafeteria/coffee shop with drinks and some snacks.
 But a downside is that it doesn’t serve alcohol.
 And no smoking is permitted.
-There is also a small pro shop that sells bowling balls and bowling shoes.
+In addition, there is a small pro shop that sells bowling balls and bowling shoes.

 Bolera Suramericana wants you to have reservations that can be made up to 15 days in advance for one or two-hour reservations.
 In addition, all players must register on the INDER website and reservations can be done on this site.